 If you're making a new claim

-Child Tax Credit is being replaced by Universal Credit.
+Child Tax Credit has been replaced by Universal Credit for most people.

-You can usually only claim Child Tax Credit if you do not live in a Universal Credit area.
+You can only make a new claim for Child Tax Credit if you:

 You can only claim Child Tax Credit for children you’re responsible for.